PZ Myers: Early life

-Myers was born March 9, 1957, the eldest of six children in Kent, Washington; his mother is of Swedish and Norwegian descent.
+Myers was born March 9, 1957, in Kent, Washington; his mother is of Swedish and Norwegian descent.
 Regarding his ancestry, Myers wrote: "I'm only half Scandinavian.
 The blood has been thinned with that of those domesticated English and Irish and Scots."
 He was named "Paul Zachary", after his grandfather, but preferred the initials PZ to being called "Little Paul".
 He has described his family as "probably what would be called the working poor nowadays", and noted that "when I was growing up I was called white trash more than a few times".

 He claims to have been a "science geek" from an early age, gaining an interest in zoology and marine biology from studying the insides of fish while on fishing trips with his father.

 Growing up, Myers attended an Evangelical Lutheran Church in America (ELCA) church.
 Prior to his confirmation, Myers says, "I started thinking, you know, I don't believe a word of this."
 Now an atheist, Myers comments on his blog about science, education, atheism and religion.

-Education and activism
+Education

 Myers graduated from Kent-Meridian High School in 1975 and subsequently attended DePauw University in Indiana on a full scholarship.
 However, he returned home the next year after his father suffered a heart attack.
 He then graduated from the University of Washington in 1979 with Bachelor of Science in zoology.
 Myers drifted away from this field toward evolutionary developmental biology and obtained a PhD in biology from the University of Oregon.

 A self-styled "godless liberal" and outspoken atheist, he is a vocal critic of all forms of religion, superstition, supernaturalism, spirituality and pseudoscience.
 He is quoted as having "nothing but contempt" for intelligent design, arguing that it is "fundamentally dishonest".

-He is also an outspoken supporter of sex-positive feminism.
-Myers believes women should make their own sexual choices without outside pressure.

 In 2009 Myers was named the American Humanist Association's "Humanist of the Year".

 In April 2015, Atheist Ireland issued an official announcement, apologizing that they had given Myers public platforms to speak and that now it is "publicly dissociating itself from the hurtful and dehumanising, hateful and violent, unjust and defamatory rhetoric of the atheist blogger PZ Myers...
 We believe his behaviour is unjust to individuals, increases prejudice against atheists, and is harmful to the promotion of an ethical society based on empathy, fairness, justice and integrity.".

 In 2017, Myers, who formerly considered himself one of the "New Atheists", disassociated himself from the New Atheist label.
 Describing the label as being applied "against our protests, because we were all aware that there was nothing new about it.
 Maybe we were more aggressive, or maybe suddenly people were listening to us, but really, it was the same old atheism with a fancy artisan label".
 Myers prefers to be simply referred to as an atheist.